MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-sharepoint-server.md

 To configure the KCD, follow these steps for each connector machine:

 1. Sign in to a domain controller as a domain administrator, and then open Active Directory Users and Computers.
-1. Find the computer running the Microsoft Entra ID Proxy connector.
+1. Find the computer running the Microsoft Entra private network connector.
 In this example, it's the computer that's running SharePoint Server.
 1. Double-click the computer, and then select the **Delegation** tab.
 1. Make sure the delegation options are set to **Trust this computer for delegation to the specified services only**.
 Then, select **Use any authentication protocol**.
 1. Select the **Add** button, select **Users or Computers**, and locate the SharePoint application pool account.
 For example: `Contoso\spapppool`.